menandmice/micetro_docs/guides/implementation/central_mssql.rst

 Micetro requires the creation of a new database on your server with the ``Latin1_General_100_CS_AS_KS_WS_SC_UTF8`` collation.
 Make sure there is a login (either Windows or SQL server authenticated) with ``db_owner`` privileges for this database and set the default schema set to ``mmCentral``.

-The `CreateDatabase.sql <https://github.com/menandmice/micetro_docs/blob/latest/scripts/CreateDatabase.sql>`_ is recommended for setting up the database and server.
-However, it also includes configurations for the SQL server that may not be needed for desired.
-Work with your DBA to review the script and execute only the necessary sections.
-Adjust the path strings (default is ``C:/Data``) and update the default password from ``1234``  as specified in the script.
+The `CreateDatabase.sql <https://github.com/menandmice/micetro_docs/blob/latest/scripts/CreateDatabase.sql>`_  can be used for setting up a blank database for Micetro with the recommended settings.
+By default, the script also sets up a user account, micetroDBUser, whose password must be adjusted before it is run.

 Running the script will result in: